Tarekbouamer/Image-Retrieval-for-Image-Based-Localization/README.md

 python setup.py install
 ```
 ### Results
+Table: Large-scale image retrieval results of our models on Revisited Oxford and Paris datasets.
+We evaluate against the Easy, Medium and Hard with the mAP metric.

   | Models       |        | Oxford |        |        | Paris  |        | Download |
   |:------------:|:------:|:------:|:------:|:------:|:------:|:------:|:---------|